prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 **Track coordinators:** Jimmy Lin and Miles Efron

-# DRAFT GUIDELINES -- THESE ARE SUBJECT TO CHANGE
+### DRAFT GUIDELINES -- THIS IS A WORK IN PROGRESS!

-These are the guidelines for the TREC 2014 microblog track, which is the fourth running of the track.
+These are the guidelines for the TREC 2014 Microblog track, which is the fourth running of the track.
 In addition to temporally-anchored ad hoc retrieval (same as last year), this year's track will consist of an additional new task: tweet timeline generation (TTG).

 Note that to participate in the track you need to be a registered participant in TREC 2014.
-See [http://trec.nist.gov/pubs/call2013.html](http://trec.nist.gov/pubs/call2014.html) for details.
-TREC becomes closed to new participants in late May or early June.
+See the [call for participation](http://trec.nist.gov/pubs/call2014.html) for details.
+TREC becomes closed to new participants in late May.

-## Track-as-a-Service
+### The Tweet Collection and the "Evaluation as a Service" Model

-For TREC 2014 participants will interact with a tweet collection stored remotely via a search API.
+The TREC 2014 Microblog track will use the "evaluation as a service" model, just as in TREC 2013.
+A description of the model can be found in the [2013 track overview paper](http://www.umiacs.umd.edu/~jimmylin/publications/Lin_Efron_TREC2013_notebook.pdf).
+The basic idea is that participants will interact with a tweet collection stored remotely via a search API.
 Use of the API will be limited to registered TREC participants.
 To use the track API, teams must obtain authentication credentials.

 The motivation for the track-as-a-service design is to increase the size of the collection while adhering to [Twitter's terms of service](https://twitter.com/tos).
 Past arrangements allowed teams to acquire local copies of a canonical corpus.
 But the logistics of this approach prohibited scaling the corpus size up dramatically.
 The corpus for 2013 is more than an order of magnitude larger than the previously used [tweets2011](http://trec.nist.gov/data/tweets/) collection.